tkotani/test/README.md

 ecalj
 ============
- This is read me at https://github.com/tkotani/ecalj.
+ This is read me at https://github.com/tkotani/ecalj. (checked at Dec2014)

  We can perform PMT-QSGW, the quasiparticle self-consistent GW method in the L(APW+MTO)=PMT method.
 The PMT allows us to perform calculations virtually automatically (10.7566/JPSJ.83.094711).